0xPARC/plonkathon/README.md

 Then, run `poetry install` in the root of the repository.
 This will install all the dependencies in a virtualenv.

 Then, to see the proof system in action, run `poetry run python test.py` from the root of the repository.
 This will take you through the workflow of setup, proof generation, and verification for several example programs.

+The `main` branch contains code stubbed out with comments to guide you through the tests.
+The `hardcore` branch removes the comments for the more adventurous amongst you.
+The `reference` branch contains a completed implementation.

+For linting and types, the repo also provides `poetry run black .` and `poetry run mypy .`

 ### Compiler
 #### Program
 We specify our program logic in a high-level language involving constraints and variable assignments.
 Here is a program that lets you prove that you know two small numbers that multiply to a given number (in our example we'll use 91) without revealing what those numbers are: